Colonel Imam

-Brigadier General Amir Sultan Tarar, also known by his nom de guerre Colonel Imam (4 April 1944 – 23 January 2011), was a Pakistani military officer and diplomat who served as the Consul-General of Pakistan at Herat, Afghanistan.
-A Pakistan Army officer and special operations specialist, he was a member of the Special Service Group (SSG), Pakistan's army special forces, and was an intelligence officer in the ISI.
-A veteran of the Soviet–Afghan War, he is widely believed to have played a key role in the formation of the Taliban, after having helped train the Afghan mujahideen on behalf of the United States in the 1980s.
+Amir Sultan Tarar (Note: عامر سلطان تارڑ) (4 April 1944 – 23 January 2011), commonly known by the nom de guerre Colonel Imam, (Note: کرنل امام) was a Pakistani military officer.
+A key special ops specialist in the Pakistan Army, he is widely regarded as "father of the Taliban".

+A Pakistan Army officer, he was a member of the Special Service Group (SSG), Pakistan's army special forces, and was an intelligence officer in the ISI.
+A veteran of the Soviet–Afghan War, he is widely believed to have played a key role in the formation of the Taliban, after having helped train the Afghan mujahideen.
+He served as the Consul-General of Pakistan in Herat, Afghanistan.

 "Colonel Imam," as Tarar was also known, was a commando-guerrilla warfare specialist, trained Mullah Omar and other Taliban factions and leaders.
 Colonel Imam remained active in Afghanistan's civil war until the 2001 United States led War on Terrorism, and supported the Taliban publicly through media.

 Tarar was kidnapped along with fellow ISI officer Khalid Khawaja and British journalist Asad Qureshi and Qureshi's driver Rustam Khan on 26 March 2010.
 Khawaja was killed a month later.
 Qureshi and Khan were released in September 2010.
-Amir Sultan Tarar was killed in January 2011.
+Imam was killed by the Tehreek-e-Taliban Pakistan (TTP) in January 2011.